 Freezing baked cookies

-Let the baked Grinch chocolate chip cookies cool completely before freezing then place in a single layer to freeze.
+Let the baked grinch cookies cool completely before freezing then place in a single layer to freeze.
 After frozen, transfer to a ziplock or airtight container.
 I recommend adding parchment paper between layers to make sure there's no chance of them sticking.

 They'll stay fresh for up to 3 months.